-- ✓ A number of alternative entertainment and recreation activities have been fostered in the community including supported trips to recreation activities outside the Shire. - Heated Pool feasibility study completed.
+✓ A number of alternative entertainment and recreation activities have been fostered in the community including supported trips to recreation activities outside the Shire.

-- Continue to explore initiatives that encourage and enable young people to participate in community life and build their capacity to develop programs that address the needs of their peers. - Examine alternative recreation activities for young people in consultation with schools and youth groups. - Explore opportunities to provide information and mentoring on career and education paths for young people, including options within the Shire. - In partnership with Southern NSW Local Health District and other agencies and service providers, schools etc., develop community development and health promotion approaches that target the needs of young people. - Funding sought for Skate Parks in Crookwell and Gunning Completed.
+- Continue to explore initiatives that encourage and enable young people to participate in community life and build their capacity to develop programs that address the needs of their peers. - Examine alternative recreation activities for young people in consultation with schools and youth groups. - Explore opportunities to provide information and mentoring on career and education paths for young people, including options within the Shire. - In partnership with Southern NSW Local Health District and other agencies and service providers, schools etc., develop community development and health promotion approaches that target the needs of young people.